ManoManoTech/loggia/ROADMAP.md

 ### More ways of using Loggia

 - PyPI release
-- Support 3.9+ and test with tox
-- `import loggia.auto` for strictly minimal boilerplate
 - `python -m loggia.auto -m mypackage` for non-intrusive logger reconfiguration

 ### Make Loggia more delightful